Jarhawk/PROJET-GPT/PROGRESS.md

 - Audited remaining modules (roles, carte plats, réquisitions, inventaire principal, mouvements stock, cost boissons) for new auth context usage.
 - Replaced legacy `claims` references with `mama_id` and `user_id` from `useAuth`.
 - Added auth loading guards so pages wait for authentication before querying.
-- Updated `useFournisseurs` hook accordingly. // ✅ Correction Codex
+- Updated `useFournisseurs` hook accordingly.
 - Lint and tests to run next.
 - Next: verify requisition, signalement & simulation modules if needed then finalize.

 ## 2025-06-20 Step 23
 - Reviewed requisition, signalement and simulation modules for auth context usage.
 - Added missing mama_id guards and auth loading checks in their hooks and pages.
-- Created a new `signalements` table and extended `requisitions` schema in `db/full_setup.sql`.
+- Created a new `signalements` table and extended `requisitions` schema in `db/Ajout.sql`.
 - Updated SignalementForm to use hook instead of direct supabase insert.
 - Patched Simulation components to filter fiches by mama_id.
 - Next: run lint and unit tests to validate all modules.